pkamburov/SoftUni-ReactJS-Course/README.md

 # SoftUni-ReactJS-Course
-Projects part of the SoftUni ReactJS course
+Projects from the SoftUni ReactJS course